 The thing about having a bent of mind towards craft is that whenever you see something bland, your mind gets to work.
-A continuous mining of ideas to find the perfect design one could fit on that ‘something bland’ is a torturous state of mind.
+A continuous mining of ideas to find the perfect design one could fit on that ‘something bland’.
+A torturous state of mind.
 Until you have finished the task, peace evades you.

 Recently, when I started the movement of only possessing things which I just need to survive, I started clearing things from my life.
 The most obvious place I started cleaning from was the storeroom.
 Hence, I found these pots bundled up in a corner covered in dust.
 When they realised my presence, all they did was scream out to me about the injustice that was endowed on them.
 I had deprived them of their life’s purpose by storing them in the storeroom.
 I felt sad and bad.
-Then my mind got to work.
+Then what, the judge’s mind got to work to ensure justice was served.
 How could I give justice to these small pots and give them a purpose in life?

 And they lived happily ever after.